 This venture grew from a part time operation while in the Corps, to a full time business back home in Marietta, Georgia following my release from Active Duty.
 My Business prospered and grew for the next five years and allowed me to grow beyond my sole proprietor limitations with 7 employees and a full service Restoration, Repair, Refinishing business.
 9/11 rocked the economy in 2001 and upset the precarious balance of my overhead-heavy operations and brought about a rather abrupt demise to my Franchise commitment at the timely end of my Contractual obligation with Furniture Medic.
 An icon in the Atlanta Furniture Restoration market, Mr Alan Noel, just so happened to be looking for an individual to come in and work for him managing the productive work flow of his operation and so began the next phase of my rewarding development.

 My ongoing Independent Contractual relationship with Mr Noel lives on today in a Cooperative we formed in 2009 as A.Ross Noel and Associates.
-These last 12 years have been very rewarding, allowing me to hone my skills and work almost uninterruptedly in the market segment I love–Antiques and Heirlooms.
-Finally in the final Quarter of 2013, I made the choice to emerge from under the guiding wing of Mr Noel, feeling the call once again to follow my dreams in a shop of my own closer to home in Woodstock, Georgia.
-In December of 2013, I took occupancy of a lease space where I am busy making this a reality once again.
-Focusing on the Restoration, Repair and Refinishing work I love is the focus of the new facility and I am looking to expand into Eco-Friendly Commercial and Residential Wood Finishing for volume and profitability in the years ahead.
+These 12 years have been very rewarding, allowing me to hone my skills and work almost uninterruptedly in the market segment I love–Antiques and Heirlooms.
+Finally, in the final Quarter of 2013, I made the choice to emerge from under the guiding wing of Mr Noel, feeling the call once again to follow my dreams in a shop of my own closer to home in Woodstock, Georgia.
+In December of 2013, I took occupancy of a lease space where I set about making this a reality once again.
+Focusing on the Restoration, Repair, and Refinishing work I love was the focus of the new facility and I looked to expand into Eco-Friendly Commercial and Residential Wood Finishing for volume and profitability.

 Stories and traditions attached to many of the pieces I get to work on are the driving force behind the focus on the work I love.
 I am honored by the opportunity I am given each day to make a difference in the life of such cherished treasures.
 People bring me stories and remembrances of their family heirlooms, and I work to fill in the gaps with any information about the history of each piece that I can uncover in the restoration or repair process.
 Studying the materials and craftsmanship of the pieces can often tell me a lot about where the piece came from or potentially who could be credited with making it.
 Each piece tells a story and I am eager to listen and share anything I may uncover in the preservation of your Family treasures.